-The answer is yes (whew!): The Exit 133 blog, who interviewed Ms. Monkey in December 2015, reported that the game is on for another 12 years.
+The answer is shrouded in mystery every year, but it seems the treasures are out for finding in 2019: both traditional glass orbs and all sorts of rogue treasures put out for the finding.
 Now it's up to us to unearth the treasures — and the sense of community and anticipation that Monkeyshines brings.

-My friend Lyn Clark shares her Monkeshines journey: Her son found their family’s first Monkeyshine in 2013 by accident, crawling through some bushes at Tacoma’s Puget Park.
-She went online to research the find and a Monkeyshine maniac was born.
+My friend Lyn Clark shares her Monkeshines journey: Her son found their family’s first monkey ball in 2013 by accident, crawling through some bushes at Tacoma’s Puget Park.
+She went online to research the find and a Monkeyshines maniac was born.
 She’s taken her two kids to look every year since.
-They’ve frequently been lucky, though they abide by the Monkeyshine community’s strict “Take only one per searcher, per year” rule.
+They’ve frequently been lucky, though they adhere to the Monkeyshines community’s strict “Take only one per searcher, per year” rule.

-There’s nothing else like a Monkeyshine search, Lyn says.
+There’s nothing else like a Monkeyshines search, Clark says.
 “There’s a sense of community, excitement, peace and joy when you go out before the sun comes up and see groups of people with flashlights.”

-Lyn got another friend of ours, Erin Watlington, hooked on searching too.
-“This is absolutely my favorite time of year,” Erin says.
+Clark got another friend of ours, Erin Watlington, hooked on searching too.
+“This is absolutely my favorite time of year,” Watlington says.
 “I’m giddy with excitement.”

-“[Monkeyshines] exposes our growing guerrilla art scene and love Tacomans have for their city.”
+“[Monkeyshines] exposes our growing guerrilla art scene and the love Tacomans have for their city.”

-Erin found her first orb in 2014, on an early-morning search with her son, Nolan, a classmate of my daughter’s.
+Watlington found her first orb in 2014, on an early-morning search with her son Nolan, who is a classmate of my daughter’s.
 “Our flashlights scanned all roots and branches and after looking around several trees, our light was reflected way up high in a tree!
-I tried to stay cool and not build too much excitement but inside I was like a kid on Christmas morning.”
+I tried to stay cool and not build too much excitement, but inside I was like a kid on Christmas morning.”

-Pitching in makes sense; after all, the Monkeyshine tradition is steeped in pride of place, notes Erin.
-“It exposes our growing guerrilla art scene and love Tacomans have for their city.”
+Pitching in makes sense; after all, the Monkeyshines tradition is steeped in pride of place, notes Watlington.
+“It exposes our growing guerrilla art scene and the love Tacomans have for their city.”

 Mostly, Monkeyshiners point out, it’s about the journey, not the find.
 Hunting for glittering bits of glass is the means, but spending cherished time with your friends and family is the end.
-Another friend and former neighbor Anna Petersen found treasure last year on her regular morning run.
-She takes her two school-age kids searching too; though they’ve come up empty-handed, the kids loved last year’s hunt enough to write a thank-you note to Ms. Monkey.
+Another friend and former neighbor, Anna Petersen, found treasure a few years ago on her regular morning run.
+She takes her two school-age kids searching, too; though they’ve come up empty-handed, the kids loved last year’s hunt enough to write a thank-you note to Ms. Monkey.

-“Go out and have fun,” says Anna.
+“Go out and have fun,” says Petersen.
 “It’s not about finding bling, it’s about being a part of the greater Tacoma community.”

-If it sounds like I’m the only one of my friends without a Monkeyshine, despite searching… yeah, it feels that way too.
-I’ll be out looking again this year, bundled up, with kids in tow.
+It's true that I’m the only one of my friends without a Monkeyshine, despite searching, but I’ll be out looking again this year, bundled up, with my kids in tow.
 If I don’t find treasure, though, that’s okay by me.
 I’ll be enjoying my artsy, beautiful, mysterious city, with my greatest treasures snug by my side.

-If you’d like to join the Monkeyshine hunt, here are some tips:
+If you’d like to join the Monkeyshines hunt, here are some tips:

 - The hunt centers around Lunar New Year (Feb.
-16 this year), but treasure is often found a couple of days before and up to a week or so after the actual day.
+5 this year), but treasure can be found a couple of days before and up to a week or so after the actual day.
 Some treasures elude seekers and remain hidden much longer.

-- Check the Monkeyshines Facebook page or Tacoma blog Exit133's Facebook page or Twitter feed for Monkeyshines information.
+- Check the Monkeyshines Facebook page for Monkeyshines information.
 Read comment threads for hints on where to search.

 - Monkeyshines, marbles and other treasures are found at all times of day, but early-morning searches tend to be most successful.